 20.1.3.
 Corollary. - Any projective k-scheme has a finite-dimensional space of global sections.
-More generally, if A is Noetherian and $\mathcal F$ is a coherent sheaf on a projective A-scheme, then $H^o(X,\mathcal F)$ is a coherent A-module.
+More generally, if A is Noetherian and \mathcal{F} is a coherent sheaf on a projective A-scheme, then $H^0(X, \mathcal{F})$ is a coherent A-module.

 (We will generalize this in Theorem 20.7.1.)
 I want to emphasize how remarkable this proof is.
-It is a question about global sections, i.e. H, which we think of as the most down to earth cohomology group, yet the proof is by downward induction for Hn, starting with n large.
+It is a question about global sections, i.e. H0, which we think of as the most down to earth cohomology group, yet the proof is by downward induction for Hn, starting with n large.